sprout90/starter-mobile-first-development/README.md

 * Improve the centered images in 1st row to line up under the 'Perk Up Your Attention' title.
 * Improve to first row to collapse into a single column for smaller screen sizes

+## Where Can I See It?
+To view the page, please click this [Coffee]https://sprout90.github.io/starter-first-mobile-development/ link.